Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

    </receiver>
    ```

-#### Using The Google Play Install Referrer APIs
+#### Using the Google Play Install Referrer APIs

 Starting on March 1, 2020, Google is deprecating the install\_referrer intent broadcast mechanism.
-For more information, see [Still Using InstallBroadcast?
+For more information, see the [Still Using InstallBroadcast?
 Switch to the Play Referrer API by March 1, 2020 ](https://android-developers.googleblog.com/2019/11/still-using-installbroadcast-switch-to.html).
 To continue collecting install referrer information from the Google Play store, update your application to use the Mobile Services extension version 1.1.0 or newer.

 With the deprecation, instead of creating a `BroadcastReceiver`, you need to collect the install referrer URL from a new Google API and pass the resulting URL to the SDK.